Updated: Feb 16

 Unsurprising is how he Jukebox got its name from the term “jook organ” which itself was mostly derived from the Gullah term “juke” which meant “to dance.”
 This would eventually lead to establishments with these machines to be called “Juke joints.”
 There was a strong focus on records you could dance to like honky tonk music.
 Again, unsurprising how things have not really changed because "If you're gonna play in Texas.."

-The audience the propelled the jukebox to critical success were working class folks, the backbone of America.
-A hard day’s work deserves a cold beer, and a whirl on the dance floor.
+The audience that propelled the jukebox to critical success were working class folks, the backbone of America.
+A hard day’s work deserves a cold beer, and a whirl on the sawdust floor.
 Unlike radio, jukeboxes were playing music for the common folks such as blues, folk, and hillbilly music.
 This was music that generally speaking was not played on radio with some exceptions of course.

 I don't want to downplay the fact that the honky tonks or local taverns were open during work hours.
 Many that were unemployed and down on their luck would make theirway to the local tavern to drink away their sorrows, and medicate their fears of an uncertain future.
 Other than the danceable beat many popular honky tonk songs were seriously sad.
 "Driving Nails In My Coffin", and "Walking The Floor (Over You) are not happy cheery songs y'all.
 And this 1941 Jimmy Davis classic echoed the same sorrowful sentiments of many songs that have become country music standards.This was a top hit for Jimmie